-- 5 dose levels are discussed, a statement is sometimes added that these can be related to contaminants with relatively low or high toxicity, respectively, to re-emphasize this point.
-The measure of adverse consequences associated with a contamination event that is used in this paper, called impact, is the number of people who receive a dose of a contaminant above some dose level due to the ingestion of contaminated tap water.
-In this paper the performance of a CWS is defined by the impact that occurs before the CWS detects the presence of contamination. - 10 The analysis presented in this paper is based on case studies using two WDSs.
+The analysis presented in this paper is based on case studies using two WDSs.
 The best available network models for the two systems were used to represent the actual distribution systems, and skeletonized versions of these network models were used as proxies for incomplete network models that might be developed for these systems.
 Network models will always be incomplete to some, generally unknown, degree; using skeletonized network models together with the best available network models allows the potential significance of uncertainties in network models to be studied.
-CWSs designed to minimize the - 15 adverse consequences of ingesting contaminated tap water were developed using the skeletonized models.
+CWSs designed to minimize the adverse consequences of ingesting contaminated tap water were developed using the skeletonized models.
 These CWSs then were utilized in (transplanted into) the complete network models, where their performance was evaluated and compared to the performance of designs developed using the complete network models.
 This approach allows the influence of uncertainties in network model detail on CWS performance to be evaluated.
 Developing and transplanting both worst- and mean-case designs allows the relative robustness of these designs to be studied.

-20 2 Methods
+2 Methods

 Implementing the approach described above for actual distribution systems requires the following: the availability of reasonably complete ("all-pipes") models for the WDSs, an approach to skeletonizing these models, a method for designing CWSs, and a method for evaluating the performance of the designs.
 Except for the evaluation of the performance of transplanted CWS designs developed using skeletonized network models, the methods used here have been documented in previous publications.

-25 The approach used here will be outlined with references provided to previous work.
+The approach used here will be outlined with references provided to previous work.

 Designs for CWSs were developed using the original and skeletonized versions of the network models for two WDSs.
-The characteristics of the network models used are summarized in Table 1.
+The characteristics of the utility-developed network models used are summarized in Table 1, which provides the populations and areas served, numbers of nodes and pipes in the network models, the number of tanks, reservoirs, pumps, and valves in the models, as well as mean and median nodal populations.
+Network N1 is a looped system; N3 is a branched system.
+The WDS represented by Network N1 is located in a relatively flat area, with only a few pressure zones.
+N3 represents a WDS located in a substantially more complicated environment and has about 10 pressure zones.

 The network models were skeletonized using commercially available software to produce models with three levels of skeletonization (20, 30, and 40 cm trims).
 All pipes having the specified or smaller diameter were trimmed or merged.
-The methodology used for skeletonization is discussed in

-30 Davis and Janke (2014).
+The methodology used for skeletonization is discussed in Appendix A and is the same as we have used previously (Davis and Janke, 2014).
+Our results should be reproducible if the same, consistent process described here is applied.
+Skeletonization software generally uses the methods presented in Walski et al. (2003); Berry et al. (2012) have shown that different skeletonization software generally provides similar results.
 Table 2 summarizes the characteristics of the skeletonized network models.
 Note that the ratio of the number of pipes to the number of nodes increases as the level of skeletonization increases, illustrating the effect of the skeletonization process.
-The networks examined here (N1 and N3) are two of the three networks used in Davis and Janke (2014).
-Network N1 is also Network 2 in Ostfeld et al. (2008).
+The networks examined here (N1 and N3) are two of the three networks used in Davis and Table 1.

-Table 1.
 Network descriptions.
+All numbers in this table are rounded independently to two significant figures.
+NZD: nonzero demand.